• Home

 Okay, let’s do this.
 Here’s a reminder of what our tub looked like BEFORE I got started.

-How to Paint a Bathtub Using Rust-Oleum’s Tub & Tile Refinishing Kit
+How to Paint a Bathtub Using RustOleum Tub & Tile Refinishing Kit

-Note: In this post, I detail the steps for using Rust-Oleum’s Tub and Tile Refinishing Kit.
-Please feel free to use this as a reference, but please do NOT attempt this project without fully reading the instructions that come with the kit!
+Note: Please feel free to use this as a reference, but please do NOT attempt this project without fully reading the manufacturer’s instructions!

 The directions state that you should clean the tub before removing the caulk, but I knew I was going to make a giant mess removing the caulk anyways, so I decided to tackle that first.